chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

     end

 * package_name - name attribute, name of the package
-* version - specific version to install
+* version - specific version to install, uses the latest version detected by the provider (e.g., apt cache or yum repo data)

 # Additional package examples